Metastasiz/Java_PepegaInc/README.md

-Pepega Inc. - a Prague Inc. clone
+Pepega Inc. - a Prague Inc. clone in Java

 Features: